Fansub: Legal and ethical issues

-Hye-Kyung Lee, a lecturer at King's College London, states that anime fansubbers embody the general characteristics of fans described by John Fiske; fansubbers are motivated by a strong affection for anime, devotion to sharing it with other fans, the sense of community interaction with their viewers, working together as a member of a group, and a strong desire to support the local animation industry by promoting anime culture and widening anime's accessibility.
-Lee describes fansubbers as involved in productive activities that enhance their knowledge of anime and improve their skills culminating in a final product.
+Hye-Kyung Lee, a lecturer at King's College London, states that anime fansubbers embody the general characteristics of fans described by John Fiske: fansubbers are motivated by a strong affection for anime, devotion to sharing it with other fans, a sense of community interaction with their viewers, a desire to work collaboratively in a group, and a strong desire to support the local animation industry by promoting anime culture and widening anime's accessibility.
+Lee describes fansubbers as involved in productive activities that enhance their knowledge of anime, improve their skills, and develop a final product.
 The goal of the first anime club, Cartoon Fantasy Organization, and its subsequent chapters was to proselytize and promote anime.
-Sean Leonard and Lee agree that without fan distribution that began in 1976 till fansubbing 1993, the anime industry would not take off as it did in the 1990s.
+Sean Leonard and Lee agree that without fan distribution that began in the 1970s and 1980s, the anime industry would not take off as it did in the 1990s.
 Some companies such as Protoculture Addicts with its titular magazine and Viz Media with Animerica drew their origins from anime club fanzines in the early history of fansubs.

+Lee describes an unspoken rule in the early fan community: "once the anime was licensed the fansubbed version should no longer be circulated".
+As a result, many fansubbers do not view themselves as pirates.
+Sean Leonard distinguishes fansubs from bootlegs in this period, arguing that fansubs followed that unspoken rule, whereas bootlegs aimed to make a profit.
+Many fansubs began to include a "This is a free fansub: not for sale, rent, or auction" disclaimer as a response to bootleggers, and would encourage viewers to buy official copies.
+As fansubbing was so expensive in the 1980s, and official Western releases of anime were rare and often poor-quality, bootlegging tended to be financially infeasible during this period.

+Early fansubs would often have markedly worse visual quality than official releases, as the VHS tapes of fansubs would deteriorate from repeated copying; this reduced the level of competition between fansubs and official releases.
+During the 1980s, US publishers typically found fansubbing useful for testing demand and broadening their fanbase, whereas Japanese publishers treat fansubbing as something remote and insignificant.
+Lee states that some Japanese producers even praised fansubbers' efforts at promoting their work overseas.
+However, ongoing technological advancement complicated that relationship.
+As subtitling became more affordable in the 1990s, both fansubbing and official Western releases of anime enjoyed an upswing.
+Further advances in the twenty-first century made each step of the fansubbing process easier and cheaper, and the visual standards of fansubs improved dramatically.